Alan Cowman: Career

 He found that once malaria parasites take over human red blood cells, and remodels them so they can reproduce without triggering the patient's immune system.
 He also investigated how the parasites build resistance to antimalarial drugs.
 These two lines of research have helped to guide the development of new drugs, supplemented by his team's monitoring the spread of drug resistance strains.

 He also conducts research into the genetic properties of the parasite, and he was the first researcher to develop a live genetically attenuated vaccine of P. falciparum.

 Publications

-Professor Cowman has published extensively with over 350 papers to date, and his work has attracted 48,669 citations to date on Google Scholar cites which his h-index as 124, while Scopus gives it as 91.
+Cowman has published extensively: as of January 2023, Google Scholar listed over 350 of his papers, and 48,669 citations of his works.
+Google Scholar calculated his h-index as 124, while Scopus gave it as 91.